DrBrad/Kad2-TCP/README.md

 JKademlia
 ========

-This is an implementation of Kademlia DHT (http://en.wikipedia.org/wiki/Kademlia) this implementation was refrenced from (https://codethechange.stanford.edu/guides/guide_kademlia.html)
+This is an implementation of Kademlia DHT [Wikipedia Link](http://en.wikipedia.org/wiki/Kademlia) this implementation was refrenced from [Standord Paper](https://codethechange.stanford.edu/guides/guide_kademlia.html)

 Note: This repository is an IntelliJ project.